J. J. Wilcox: Professional career

+Pre-draft

 On December 4, 2012, it was reported that Wilcox had accepted his invitation to play in the 2013 Senior Bowl.
 He became the second player from Georgia Southern to appear in the Senior Bowl, the first being Adrian Peterson in 2002.
 Under Detroit Lions' head coach Jim Schwartz, he had impressive performances in practice during the week leading up to the Senior Bowl.
 On January 26, 2013, Wilcox recorded two combined tackles to help the South defeat the North 21–16.

 As a top safety prospect, Wilcox received an invitation to the NFL Combine and completed all of the required combine drills and positional drills.
 Amongst all safeties, Wilcox finished sixth in the short shuttle, eighth in the 40-yard dash, and ninth in the broad jump.
 On March 15, 2013, he participated at Georgia Southern's pro day.
 Satisfied with his performance at the NFL combine, he chose to only perform positional drills.
 Team representatives and scouts from 22 NFL teams attended Georgia Southern's pro day.
 At the conclusion of the pre-draft process, Wilcox was projected to be a third round pick by the majority of NFL analysts and scouts.
 Wilcox was ranked the third best strong safety prospect available in the draft by NFLDraftScout.com, the fifth best safety by NFL analyst Josh Norris, and the sixth best safety by NFL analyst Mike Mayock.